onayeri/Election_Analysis/README.md

   * Candidate 3 recieved 3.1% of the vote and 11,606 number of votes.
 * The winner of the election was:
    * Candidate 2: Dianna DeGette, who recieved 73.8% of the vote and 272,892 number of votes.
+* The largestt county turnout was:
+   * Arapahoe
   ---
   ![image](https://user-images.githubusercontent.com/105329532/180115408-adb76339-22f0-4cc4-8f23-4aca4a1f4bde.png)